trusktr/rocket-module/README.md

 ### v0.2.0
 - [x] Make rocket:module's source handler simply prepend a comment that the file is in need of compiling.
+- [ ] Remove the package.js parsing and use only isopacks?
+Get api.addFiles files.
 - [ ] Detect and count how many files need to be compiled on the app side for local packages and the app itself, then add a hook that allows a function to run once local files have been handled by the source handler.
 This won't be